yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-08-04-testkube-hands-on-pt1.md

 ## 🚨 Open Dashboard
 ![Gateway graph](/images/post-20240804/testkube-ui.png)

-The URL to access the Testkube Pro Dashboard is https://app.testkube.io/organization/<YOUR-ORGANIZATION>/environment/<YOUR-ENVIRONMENT>/dashboard/home
+The URL to access the Testkube Pro Dashboard is: https://app.testkube.io/organization/YOUR-ORGANIZATION/environment/YOUR-ENVIRONMENT/dashboard/home

 ## 🚀 Deploy Test Target
 Deploy a basic Nginx application in your Kubernetes cluster and verify its functionality.